A Secret Family Deviled Eggs Recipe

 Just use a little of this and a little of that. – Mom

-Confession: This recipe is slightly different from my Mom’s, because I used the help of my Instant Pot to hard boil my eggs first.
-If you own an instant pot I don’t know why you wouldn’t use it to hard boil your eggs… click here to read the instructions on hard boiling your eggs in the Instant Pot.
+This recipe is slightly different from my Mom’s, because I used the help of my Instant Pot to hard boil my eggs first.
+If you own an instant pot, I don’t know why you wouldn’t use it to hard boil your eggs… click here to read the instructions on hard boiling your eggs in an instant pot.
 My mom uses a pot of water on the stove, some people might use their egg cooker – I think it’s safe to say there is more than one way to hard boil an egg.

 Deviled Egg Ingredients: